liamclose/Man-in-the-Middle-Client-Server-Project-/readme.txt

 RESPONSIBILITY BREAKDOWN

-Liam - Edited and fixed the UCM diagrams, Updated the error simulator to simulate delayed, duplicated and lost datapacket, testing, and updated the read me.
+Liam - Edited and fixed the UCM diagrams, Updated the error simulator to simulate packet errors 4 (invalid packet) and 5 (unknown sender), testing, and updated the read me.
 Pallavi - Updated UML diagrams, helped with this text file, drew the timing diagrams and helped with the code Megan - edited the server and client to handle the simulated errors, testing, and helped with the timing diagrams